Health and Counseling Center: Information for Faculty and Staff

 - Refer the student to resources on campus, or to family, friends, or clergy.

-- Offer to help the student call Women’s Health Center (574-284-4805) to arrange an appointment, or offer to accompany the student to Women’s Health.
+- Offer to help the student call the Health and Counseling Center (574-284-4805) to arrange an appointment, or offer to accompany the student to the Health and Counseling Center to schedule.
+HCC is open Monday-Friday 8:30-5:00.

 - Trust your instincts if you believe a student is in crisis and immediate professional assessment is needed.